Canon 100D vs Sony A5100

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the 100D has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the A5100 relies on live view and the rear LCD for framing.
 The table below summarizes some of the other core capabilities of the Canon 100D and Sony A5100 in connection with corresponding information for a sample of similar cameras.

 The 100D writes its imaging data to SDXC cards, while the A5100 uses SDXC or Memory Stick PRO Duo cards.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 100D and Sony Alpha A5100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.